 - The economic and social costs of drinking far exceed alcohol tax revenues.
 Underage drinking alone cost the citizens of Nebraska \$324 million in 2013.
-These costs include medical care, work loss, and pain and suffering associated with the multiple problems resulting from the use of alcohol by youth.2 - A CDC study reports that, in 2010, Nebraska's costs due to excessive alcohol consumption were \$1.16 billion, \$491 million of which was paid for by the government.
-In contrast, the state only took in \$27.6 million in taxes that year, or a mere 5.6% of its cost. - More than 178,000 deaths are caused by excessive alcohol use each year, 4 making it the fourth leading cause of preventable death in the United States.
-5 Excessive alcohol use is also a risk factor for many health and societal problems.6 - Revenues from increased alcohol taxes can be designated to fund alcohol prevention programs, increased enforcement of alcohol laws (i.e. high-profile sobriety checkpoints), treatment for alcoholrelated disorders, or education. - 43% of Nebraskans surveyed support or strongly support additional taxes.
-7 Furthermore, in a national survey, nearly 81 percent of adults favor an increase of five cents per drink in the tax on beer, wine, or liquor to pay for programs to prevent minors from drinking and to increase alcohol treatment programs.8 - 20% of drinkers consume over 85% of all alcoholic beverages.
-This means the remaining 80% of drinkers consume, on average, relatively small quantities of alcohol and pay a minimal amount of taxes.
+These costs include medical care, work loss, and pain and suffering associated with the multiple problems resulting from the use of alcohol by youth.2 - A CDC study reports that, in 2010, Nebraska's costs due to excessive alcohol consumption were \$1.16 billion, \$491 million of which was paid for by the government.3 In contrast, the state only took in \$27.6 million in taxes that year, or a mere 5.6% of its cost. - More than 178,000 deaths are caused by excessive alcohol use each year,4 making it the fourth leading cause of preventable death in the United States5.
+Excessive alcohol use is also a risk factor for many health and societal problems.6 - Revenues from increased alcohol taxes can be designated to fund alcohol prevention programs, increased enforcement of alcohol laws (i.e. high-profile sobriety checkpoints), treatment for alcoholrelated disorders, or education, - 43% of Nebraskans surveyed support or strongly support additional taxes.7 Furthermore, in a national survey, nearly 81 percent of adults favor an increase of five cents per drink in the tax on beer, wine, or liquor to pay for programs to prevent minors from drinking and to increase alcohol treatment programs.8 - 20% of drinkers consume over 85% of all alcoholic beverages.9 This means the remaining 80% of drinkers consume, on average, relatively small quantities of alcohol and pay a minimal amount of taxes.
 Alcohol tax increases impact excessive drinkers more and these drinkers are the ones who are causing all the socio-economic costs in our communities. - Now a fraction of what they were decades ago, federal alcohol excise tax rates in the United States have fallen off dramatically.
-Adjusted for inflation, the federal excise tax on a six-pack of beer since 1950 has dropped from \$1.33 to 33 cents, making beer far cheaper today, relative to other consumer products, than it was twenty and thirty years ago, according to the Center for Public Interest.
-10 - After Maryland introduced a 3% alcohol sales tax in 2011, the state saw a 17% decrease in adult binge drinking between 2011-2016 and a 26% reduction in high school youth alcohol consumption along with a 28% reduction in youth binge drinking between 2011-2015.
-11 The sales tax led to a
+Adjusted for inflation, the federal excise tax on a six-pack of beer since 1950 has dropped from \$1.33 to 33 cents, making beer far cheaper today, relative to other consumer products, than it was twenty and thirty years ago, according to the Center for Public Interest.10 - The latest CDC Prevention Status Report indicates that Nebraska ranks among the worst states in terms of alcohol excise tax rates.